 On the surface, this seems like a simple and effective cleaning method, but if you were to look inside your ear with a magnifying glass, you’d see that you’re not really removing the ear wax – you’re pushing it deeper inside.

-At the beginning, it is just a small quantity of ear wax around the ear canal.
+In the beginning, it is just a small quantity of earwax around the ear canal.
 But the more you push the ear wax deeper into your ear, the more wax builds up.
 Eventually, you’ve pushed so much wax into your ear that you have a big glob deep in the ear canal, and you can block the canal completely – leading to reduced hearing.

 Of course, it should go without saying that you should avoid anything similar, including: